How to protect industrial design in Estonia

 Procedures relating to the registration of an industrial design can be performed by an applicant or a patent attorney authorised by the applicant.
 A person with no residence, seat or commercial or industrial enterprise operating in Estonia must authorise a patent attorney as a representative, except for filing an application for registration of an industrial design.

 It is very important for the applicant to follow the due dates for making amendments and corrections to the application as well as for payment of the state fees.
 If the applicant fails to respond by the due date, the processing of the application will be terminated.
 Therefore correct contact details should be submitted to the Estonian Patent Office in order to receive the corresponding notices.

-However, in case the application is deemed to be withdrawn an applicant has a right to request the resumption of processing, if the applicant failed to perform the prescribed acts in due to force majeure or some other impediment beyond the control of the applicant or a representative.
-It should be borne in mind that a request for the resumption of the processing may be filed within one year after the due date for the act which was not performed.
+However, in case the application is deemed to be withdrawn an applicant has the right to request the resumption of processing.
+It should be borne in mind that a request for the resumption of processing may be filed within six months after the due date for the act which was not performed.

 A notice concerning a decision to register a trade mark is published in the official gazette of the Patent Office "Eesti Tööstusdisainilahenduse Leht" (the Estonian Industrial Design Gazette).
 Disputes concerning the industrial designs entered in the register are resolved in court.